appscode/blog/content/post/kubedb-v2024.11.18/index.md

 - zookeeper
 ---

 KubeDB **v2024.11.18** is now available!
-This latest release brings significant performance enhancements, improved reliability, and new features to database management experience on kubernetes.
+This latest release brings significant performance enhancements, improved reliability, and new features to database management experience on Kubernetes.
 Here are some of the key features to mention -

-- **TLS/SSL Support**: Support for TLS/SSL has been added for `Druid`, `Memcached`, `PgBouncer`, and `ZooKeeper`.
-Enabling this feature will allow encrypted communication among database cluster components and database server to clients.
+- **TLS/SSL Support**: TLS/SSL support has been introduced for `Druid`, `Memcached`, `PgBouncer`, and `ZooKeeper`.
+This enables encrypted communication between database cluster components and between the database server and clients.

-- **OpsRequest Support**: Some new `OpsRequest` support for `Druid`, `Memcached`, `Microsoft SQL Server`, `PgBouncer`, `Solr`, and `ZooKeeper` has been added, providing greater management flexibility in terms of database administrative operations.
+- **OpsRequest Support**: New `OpsRequest` features have been added for `Druid`, `Memcached`, `Microsoft SQL Server`, `PgBouncer`, `Solr`, and `ZooKeeper`, offering greater flexibility for managing database administrative tasks.

-- **Autoscaling**: `Autoscaling` support has been added for `Apache Solr` which will let automatically adjust resources based on workload demands.
+- **Autoscaling**: Autoscaling support has been added for `Solr`, enabling automatic resource adjustments based on workload demands.

-- **RotateAuth**: A new `OpsRequest` named `RotateAuth` has been introduced in this release.
-This feature enables users to rotate the credentials of the database, enhancing overall security.
-Initially added for `Druid`, `Elasticsearch`, `Kafka`, `MongoDB`, `Postgres`, and `Solr`.
+- **RotateAuth**: A new `OpsRequest` feature, `RotateAuth`, has been introduced in this release.
+It allows users to rotate database credentials, enhancing overall security.
+This feature is now available for `Druid`, `Elasticsearch`, `Kafka`, `MongoDB`, `Postgres`, and `Solr`.

-- **Authentication**: Authentication support has been introduced for `Memcached`, providing an additional layer of security by verifying client identities before granting access.
+- **Authentication**: Authentication support has been added for `Memcached`, providing an additional layer of security by verifying client identities before granting access.

-- **Monitoring**: Added enhanced monitoring feature for KubeDB managed `Cassandra` deployments by integrating Grafana dashboards.
+- **Monitoring**: Enhanced monitoring capabilities have been introduced for KubeDB-managed `Cassandra` deployments, including integration with Grafana dashboards.

-- **Recommendation Engine**: This release includes important fixes and improvements for the Recommendation Engine.
+- **Recommendation Engine**: This release includes significant fixes and improvements to the Recommendation Engine.

-- **Performance Improvement**: This release brings enhancements to controller performance, ensuring more efficient and faster operations.
+- **Performance Improvement**: Enhancements to controller performance in this release ensure faster and more efficient operations.

-- **New Version Support**: Support for `Druid` version `30.0.1` and `MongoDB` version `8.0.3` has been added.
+- **New Version Support**: Added support for `Druid` version `30.0.1` and `MongoDB` version `8.0.3`.

 For detailed changelogs, please refer to the [CHANGELOG](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.11.18/README.md).
 You can now explore the detailed features and updates included in this release.